grafana/mimir/docs/configuration/config-file-reference.md

 ### `frontend_worker_config`

-The `frontend_worker_config` configures the worker - running within the Mimir querier - picking up and executing queries enqueued by the query-frontend or query-scheduler.
+The `frontend_worker_config` configures the worker - running within the querier - picking up and executing queries enqueued by the query-frontend or query-scheduler.

 ```yaml
 # Address of query frontend service, in host:port format.
 If